-Nestor J. Padilla - 67, Filipino
+Nestor J. Padilla - 68, Filipino

 Mr. Padilla has been a Director at Rockwell Land since 1997, and has been the President and Chief Executive Officer since 1995.
+He was appointed as Chairman of the Rockwell Board last February 2023.
 He has also served as a Director in Rockwell Club and has served as a Trustee of the Rockwell Residential Towers Condominium Corporation.
-He was previously a Director of First Philippine Realty Corporation, First Batangas Hotel Corporation, First Philippine Industrial Park, Terraprime, Inc., FPIP Property Developers & Management Corporation, FPIP Utilities, Inc. and Grand Batangas Resort Development, Inc. Prior to 1995, he held the position of Chief Executive Officer in Lippo Land in Indonesia and was the Executive Director of Indo Ayala Leasing.
+He was previously a Director of First Philippine Realty Corporation, First Batangas Hotel Corporation, First Philippine Industrial Park, Terraprime, Inc., FPIP Property Developers & Management Corporation, FPIP Utilities, Inc. and Grand Batangas Resort Development, Inc. Prior to 1995, he held the position of Chief Executive Officer in Lippo Land in

+Indonesia and was the Executive Director of Indo Ayala Leasing.
 Mr. Padilla holds a Bachelor of Science degree in Business Management from the Ateneo de Manila University.

-Francis Giles B. Puno - 57, Filipino
+Francis Giles B. Puno - 58, Filipino

 Mr. Puno has been a Director of Rockwell Land since 2013.
-He was appointed Chief Finance Officer and Treasurer of FPH in October 2007 and was promoted to Executive Vice-President in September 2011.
+He was appointed Chief Finance Officer and Treasurer of FPH in October 2007 and was promoted to Executive Vice President in September 2011.
 He is currently the President and COO of FPH and First Gen Corporation; and President of First Philippine Realty and Development Corp., First Philippine Industrial Park, Inc., FPH Capital Resources, Inc. and First Philippine Utilities Corp.
 He is the Chairman of the Board of First Philippine Development Corp and First Batangas Hotel Corporation.
 He is a director in the various subsidiaries and affiliates of FPH and First Gen including, among others, Energy Development Corporation, First Balfour Inc., First Philippine Electric Corporation and First Philec, Inc. Before joining FPH, he worked with The Chase Manhattan Bank as Vice President for Global Power and Environment Group.
 He has a Bachelor of Science degree in Business Management from the Ateneo de Manila University and a Master in Business Administration degree from Northwestern University's Kellogg Graduate School of Management in Chicago, Illinois.

-Jose Valentin A. Pantangco Jr.- 50, Filipino
+Jose Valentin A. Pantangco Jr.- 51, Filipino

 Mr. Pantangco has been a Director at Rockwell Land since 2018.
-He is also currently a Director of First Balfour, Inc., Terraprime, Inc., First Phil.
+He is currently Senior Vice President and Head of Corporate Planning of FPH.
+He is a Director of First Balfour, Inc., Terraprime, Inc., First Phil.
 Electric Corp., FPH Land Ventures, Inc., First Batangas Hotel Corp., First Industrial Township, Inc., First Industrial Township Water, Inc., First Phil.
 Development Corp., First Phil.
 Industrial Park, Inc., FPIP Property Developers & Management Corp., FPIP Utilities, Inc., First Phil.
 Realty Corp. and Grand Batangas Resort Development, Inc. He also serves as President of First Sumiden Realty, Inc. Prior to joining FPH, he was Managing Director for Consultancy and Business Development of Changi Airports International from 2007 until 2016.
 From 2004 to 2006 he was Senior Associate at McKinsey and Company.
 He is a graduate of the Harvard Business School with a Masters in Business Administration degree (2004) and of the Ateneo de Manila University with a Bachelor of Arts degree in Economics (1994).

-Oscar J. Hilado - 84, Filipino
+Oscar J. Hilado - 85, Filipino